 Lasers are precise, selective scalpels that can be delivered to virtually any part of the body using thin strands of glass (fiber optics) originally developed for telecommunications.
 These same fibers can be threaded into coronary arteries to characterize atherosclerotic plaques with unprecedented speed and resolution while guiding life-saving procedures.
 Skin laser treatments are widely used to remove scars and disfiguring birthmarks and to resurface damaged skin.
 Devices powered by lasers and optics can measure blood chemistry, brain function and muscle activity; detect cancer and vascular disease and provide feedback on exercise, diet and medical therapies – all in a flash of light.

-Technologies developed at Beckman Laser Institute & Medical Clinic are used in:
+Technologies developed at the Institute are used in: